- Sexual Violence Prevention and Support

 Even while you are abroad, you remain an important member of the Macalester community.
 You can always contact one of the people or offices listed in the Resources section below to help guide you in your decisions or support if you should experience sexual assault or harassment.

-Ask questions or file a complaint
+Ask questions or make a report

 Macalester Phone Numbers and Emails: